Austin Capital Mortgage logo

 Frequently Asked Questions

-How long does Austin Capital Mortgage take to show results?
+How does Austin Capital Mortgage compare to similar companies?

-Austin Capital Mortgage is best for borrowers seeking rapid pre-approval with access to multiple lenders, particularly self-employed individuals, first-time buyers, or veterans.
-The main caveat is that all speed and service guarantees require complete file submission, actual closing timelines and final rates depend on which of 100+ lenders' terms borrower selects, and the company's marketing claims (5-star ratings, recent celebrity real estate commentary) suggest retail marketing orientation rather than transparent rate/fee benchmarking.
+Austin Capital Mortgage is profile signals for borrowers seeking rapid pre-approval with access to multiple lenders, particularly self-employed individuals, first-time buyers, or veterans.
+The main caveat is that all speed and service terms require complete file submission, actual closing timelines and final rates depend on which of 100+ lenders' terms borrower selects, and the company's marketing claims (5-star ratings, recent celebrity real estate commentary) suggest retail marketing orientation rather than listed rate/fee benchmarking.

 • Self-employed borrowers and contractors needing non-traditional income documentation (1099, bank statement loans)